ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/RefractAndHPDJobs/ReadMe.txt

 The file has a series of methods to submit the calibration jobs, and analyse the results.
 For submission just run at the ganga prompt

- > RichCKCalibrate.submitCalibrationJobs('XYZ.pck')
+ > RichCKCalibrate.submitCalibrationJobs(['XYZ.pck'])

 where XYZ.pck is a file created in step 1.
+If you have more than one pickled file you wish to submit, just extend the list, e.g.

+ > RichCKCalibrate.submitCalibrationJobs(['XYZ1.pck','XYZ2.pck'])

 This will submit a load of jobs, which with the grid gods willing, will eventually run...